xStarbound/xStarbound/doc/lua/world.md

 # `world`

-The `world` table contains functions that perform actions within a specified such as querying or modifying entities, tiles, etc. in that world.
-It's available in the following script contexts:
+The `world` table contains bindings that perform actions within a specified world, such as querying or modifying entities, tiles, etc. in that world.

+The `world` table is available in the following script contexts:

 - world context scripts (server-side)
 - pane scripts (client-side)